 WHO requires the successful bidder, the Contractor, to provide senior laboratory expertise related to HIVDR surveillance.
 HIVDR poses a growing threat to the effectiveness of antiretroviral therapy and to global efforts to end AIDS, underscoring the need for robust, timely, and programmatically relevant surveillance systems.

 The purpose of this RFP is to advance HIVDR testing capacity under the Integrated Drug Resistance Action Framework for HIV, Hepatitis B and C, and Sexually Transmitted Infections (2026–2030), with a specific focus on the laboratory capacity domain.
-The work will support the development of standardized approaches to laboratory QA/QC for HIVDR testing, including next generation sequencing methods and updates to WHO approaches to the designation of laboratories for the purposes of HIVDR surveillance.
+The work will focus on administration of WHO HIV Resistance Network (HIVResNet) Laboratory Network activities, including development of standardized approaches to quality assurance and quality control of next generation sequencing laboratories testing for HIVDR, advancement of HIVDR laboratory operational standards and frameworks, generation of evidence on HIVDR testing to inform WHO global policy and operational guidance, updating of WHO approaches to the designation of laboratories for the purposes of HIVDR surveillance, and coordination of technical assistance on HIVDR testing to Member States at the request of WHO HTH.

-This work will involve engagement with key stakeholders, including Member States, WHO HIVResNet Laboratory Network, implementing partners, researchers, other HIVDR testing laboratories and communities, to support the adoption and implementation of WHO guidance and tools for HIVDR testing capacity.
+This work will involve engagement with key stakeholders, including Member States, WHO HIVResNet, implementing partners, researchers, and other HIVDR testing laboratories and communities to support the development, adoption and implementation of WHO guidance and tools for strengthened HIVDR testing capacity.

 Characteristics of the provider